-Ruggy and I exchanged some messages back and forth a few times, other than that, we didn’t have much to say to one another.
-We’ve scrapped long enough that we know each other well.
-No point in small talk.
-Most of my time was spent evaluating the digital map in my goggle’s interface to try and make a guess as to where I was.
-The maps were based on the old world.
-We didn’t have any satellites to map out The Lost, so I could only guess roughly where I was.
-Based on the map, it was some skyscraper, one point in time, collapsed during humanity’s split.
+Ruggy and I exchanged some messages back and forth a few times.
+Other than that, we didn’t have much to say to one another.
+We’d scrapped long enough that we knew each other well—no point in small talk.
+Most of my time was spent evaluating the digital map in my goggles’ interface to try and guess where I was and where he was.
+The maps were from the old world.
+We didn’t have any satellites to map out The Lost, so I could only guess where I was.
+Based on the map, it had been some skyscraper at one point in time, collapsed during humanity’s split.

-I was careful not to overuse my goggle’s battery life.
+I was careful not to overuse my goggles’ battery life.
 I couldn’t spend days just browsing around the maps and local documents.
-These things were high tech for humans but didn’t have otherworldly wonders like the Harvesters have.
+These things were high tech for humans but lacked the otherworldly wonders that the Harvesters had.
 So, I eventually did get up from my location and wandered the halls.
 Ruggy didn’t need to know.
-If he wanted us to wait another day, I wanted to get a better sense of my environment.
-His reasoning about the scanning tech that the Harvesters have was stupid anyway.
+If he wanted us to wait another day, I needed to get a better sense of my environment.
+His reasoning about the scanning tech that the Harvesters had was stupid, anyway.

 The night vision goggles let me navigate through the crooked, uneven hallways.
-No light was visible, so I had to be underground still.
-Some of the halls had doorways that weren’t collapsed, and I could enter the rooms.
-I walked into a room, cautiously avoiding the walls and rocks.
-The last thing I needed was to make some noise and trigger a Harvester, or something as simple as a collapsing ceiling.
+No light was visible, making it safe to say I was underground.
+Some of the halls had intact doorways, so I could enter.
+I walked into a room, avoiding the walls and rocks.
+The last thing I needed was to make some noise and alert a Harvester, or break something and have the ceiling collapse.

 The room was mostly the same as the hallway.
-It did have some snapped planks of wood.
-Some garbage and I think something that was once clothing.
-Anything we find in The Lost is usually a wreck due to past fires, falling rocks, or deterioration, rendering them useless.
+It did have some snapped planks of wood, some garbage, and something that was once clothing—I think.
+Anything we found in The Lost was usually a wreck due to past fires, falling rocks, or deterioration, rendering it useless.

-I left the room, there was nothing of value there.
-The hallways led further into the unknown, but I didn’t want to go too far from my location.
-I shared the coordinates with Ruggy earlier.
-In case I had to go back, I didn’t want to hike too far.
-All I wanted was to get a better sense of my surroundings.
-Everywhere here was as dead as the closet I rested in.
+I left the room.
+There was nothing of value there.
+The hallways led farther into the unknown, but I didn’t want to go too far from my location.
+All I wanted was to get a better sense of my environment.
+Everywhere here was as dead as the closet.

 The wait finally ended when Ruggy texted, OKAY, LET’S GET THE HELL OUT OF HERE.
-A wave of relief went over me.
+Relief.
 We’d finally be getting out of this dungeon.